NoahBurkholder/wiki-noah/docs/design.md

 #### The game enacts one-sided violence to *punish, sicken, or scare* the player.
    1. This is ultimately used to train the player about the mechanics, and raise their level of skill within the world.
    2. It's seen most commonly in genres like platformers, horror games, and stealth games.
    3. **The player needs to know what kind of game they are buying.
-Don't just drop this shit on them.**
+Don't just drop this shit on them.
+Some people are very sensitive to this type of content.**

 Examples:
 * [Limbo](http://store.steampowered.com/app/48000/LIMBO/)